Living

 Street Cellar

 Self-described as a “wine bar that breaks all the codes”, Street Cellar is the result of a crowd-funding initiative by two friends.
-They will offer local wines drawn directly from the barrel, and elevated but unpretentious street food, and their space will be decorated and painted by local street artists.
+They offer local wines drawn directly from the barrel, and elevated but unpretentious street food, and their space is decorated and painted by local street artists.